 - Program II requires more applied math courses, including differential equations, computer programming, and an outside concentration from an area such as economics or a science.
 This program provides preparation for graduate school in applied areas such as finance, economics, statistics, informatics, computer science, and others.
 The B.S.
 II also complements another degree.

 While any math major can help you prepare for a career as an actuary, the B.S.
 II program is especially relevant to actuarial studies.
 If you are interested in a career as an actuary you should plan to select two courses from the probability and statistics area.
 Particular courses from economics, computer programming and business will help you prepare for this popular and rewarding career field.

 Upper level coursework

 As a Math B.S. major you are required to take certain upper level math courses, including two analysis courses.
 Math B.S.
 I majors must also take two 400 level algebra courses while Math B.S.
-II majors take additional differential equations and an applied math sequence.
+II majors take additional differential equations and 400 level applied math courses.